sergicastells9/privateMC_gen/changelog/nanoaod_log.md

         ),
 ```

-## the following MC samples are based on miniAOD used in ttH paper (HIG-19-013)
+2. The following MC samples are based on miniAOD used in ttH paper (HIG-19-013)

-### pset used for nanoAOD generation is copied from these 3 examples for each year
+3. Psets used for nanoAOD generation are copied from these 3 examples for each year

 - 2016:

 ```